 About noon we had got rid of our prisoners.
 They were allowed to take away with them all their own effects, and, as usually happens in such cases, I make little doubt some that belonged to other persons.
 The ships then made sail, each on her own course; the Spaniard running down the coast, while we spread our studding-sails for the island.
 As soon as this was done, I felt relieved from a great burthen, and had leisure to think of other matters.
 I ought to mention, however, that I put the second-mate, or him who had become chief-mate by my own advancement, in command of the "Pretty Poll," giving him two experienced seamen as his own mates, and six men, to sail her.
-This made Talcott the Crisis' first officer, and glad was I to see him in a station a little suited to his attainments. first time since she had stood leaning over the rail as the Crisis shot through the inlet of the lagoon.
+This made Talcott the Crisis' first officer, and glad was I to see him in a station a little suited to his attainments.

+That evening, just as the sun was setting, I saw Emily again, for the first time since she had stood leaning over the rail as the Crisis shot through the inlet of the lagoon.
 The poor girl was pale, and it was evident, while she could not but rejoice at her liberation, and her release from the solicitations of the unfortunate Le Compte, that his death had cast a shade of sadness over her pretty features.
 It could not well be otherwise, the female breast ever entertaining its sympathies for those who submit to the influence of its owner's charms.
 Then, poor Le Compte had some excellent qualities, and he treated Emily, as she admitted to me herself, with the profoundest respect, and delicacy.
-His admiration could scarce be an offence in \her\ eyes, however disagreeable it proved, in certain points of view.
+His admiration could scarce be an offence in her eyes, however disagreeable it proved, in certain points of view